sanfinity-Iot/openremote/User-Guide:-Connecting-to-Controller-2.5.md

 Click on 'Save asset' and now you'll have a new attribute available.
 If you click on the 'Write' button, it'll send the configured command to the controller.
 And if we refresh the Asset, we should have a new value for the 'comfortTemp' attribute.

+# See also

+- Web components
+- Adjusting Console pages
+- Linking attributes to the Customer A User Interface